Breast Cancer Survivors

 I thank God for an opportunity to give Him praise for walking, carrying, and loving me through this journey.
 I also thank Him for such a Godly husband, David, son Shane and wife, and our daughter, Heather and husband Tim.
 I praise Him for my amazing grandchildren: Noah, Emma, Kali, Sydney, Kelton, Sadi, and all of my family members that were such great supporters during my cancer journey.
 I thank Him for His healing in my body and for all of my amazing doctors, Dr. Scott Timbert (breast surgeon), Piedmont Physician Breast Surgery Specialty; Dr. Gurinderjit Sidhu (oncologist), Atlanta Cancer Care; and Dr. Alan Larsen, (plastic surgeon), Buckhead Plastic Surgery.

 Sonia T. Ray.
 My name is Sonia T. Ray.
 I have been happily married since the year 2000 to a wonderful man, Danny T. Ray.
-I am a blessed mom of two very active young men, ages 9 and 12 years old.
+I am a blessed mom of two very active young men, ages 12 and 14.
 I am a stay at home mom, who has home schooled my boys since kindergarten.
 I have a Bachelors in Computer Information Systems with a minor in Business Administration.
 I do accounting for a private contractor.
 I am also a Certified Minister with the Assemblies of God.
 I volunteer with "Assemblies of God" Southern Latin District, Women’s’ Ministries since 2011.
 I organize women's conferences and I help minister to the women in the local churches.
 I am a member of the board of Cherish Homeschool Group, where I volunteer to help home-school families.
 I also volunteer at Piedmont Henry Hospital and Northside Hospital encouraging fellow survivors.

 The ministry that is so close to my heart is Harbor of Hope, Inc. I am one of the founders and board members for Harbor of Hope, Inc. (HOH, Inc.) Breast Cancer Support Group, a non-profit organization.
 HOH, Inc. encourages women, helps them financially, spiritually, and physically, and shares the Gospel of Jesus Christ with women walking the journey (and their caregivers).
-I am a 6-year breast cancer survivor, who is only here by the healing power of God.
+I am a 8-year two-time breast cancer survivor, who is only here by the healing power of God.
 But most of all, I am (and will always be) a servant of God, because He has called me to serve.
-I believe the best is still to come.
+I believe that with Him, the best is still to come.

 Shirley Johnson, Treasurer.
 I have been a breast cancer survivor since 2012.
 I am employed at Hartsfield-Jackson International Airport for the Parking Operation.
 As a single mother of a beautiful daughter, I enjoy family time, beach time, and shopping.
 Since my cancer journey, it is my pleasure to serve on the Harbor of Hope, Inc. board, as well as encourage other ladies diagnosed with cancer.
 My favorite scripture is Luke 1:37: "For with God nothing shall be impossible."